kubevirt/kubevirt.github.io/_posts/2018-12-13-kubevirt-autolatest.markdown

 - the 2 CPU / 7.5GB instance
 - a zone that supports the Haswell CPU Platform or newer (for nested virtualization to work), `us-central1-b` for instance

-Under "boot disk", select the image that you created above.
+Under `boot disk`, select the image that you created above.

 If you want to use specific versions for any of the following components, create the corresponding metadata entry in Management/Metadata